IsaacCavallaro/IsaacCavallaro_T3A1/README.md

 ## Control flow example from a Codewars kata.

-- Click here for a link to the codewars kata:
+- Click [here](https://www.codewars.com/kata/53daa9e5af55c184db00025f) for a link to the codewars kata:
+- Click [here]() for the solution to the code.
 - This solution uses both a `for` loop and `if` statement which affect the control flow.

 ## Problem to solve: